-• Controversial Activities Analysis
+Controversial Activities Analysis

 Candriam's Controversial Activities Analysis identifies issuers that carry out activities that exhibit a very negative profile from both a sustainability and financial perspective.
 The potential harm these activities do to environmental and social objectives and the risks associated with investing in these activities such as systemic and reputational risks - cannot be offset by financial gains.
 Candriam excludes issuers involved in such activities according to revenue thresholds and other criteria set out in our Exclusion Policy.

-Candriam's Article 8 products apply either our Level 1 Company-Wide Exclusion or Level 2 Exclusions.
-These policies exclude companies that are significantly exposed to controversial activities such as, but not limited to, tobacco, thermal coal and weapons.
+Candriam's Article 9 products apply our Level 3 SRI Exclusions.
+This policy excludes companies that are significantly exposed to controversial activities such as, but not limited to, tobacco, thermal coal, weapons and unconventional oil and gas production, adult content, alcohol, gambling, etc.

-For a detailed description of the Level 1 Company-Wide Exclusion or Level 2 Exclusions, please refer to the Exclusion Policy | Candriam.
+For a detailed description of the Level 3 SRI Exclusions, please refer to the Exclusion Policy | Candriam.